-All unified partners must complete the Class A Volunteer and Unified Partner Registration Form and code of conduct form.
+All unified partners must complete the Class A Volunteer and Unified Partner Registration Form and code of conduct form (in VMS System).
 SOMI will initiate a background check on applicants over the age of 18.

 A Unified partner is a peer without an intellectual disability.
 Unified Partner forms will expire every three years.